AdobeDocs/commerce-admin.en/help/stores-purchase/order-archive.md

 {{ee-feature}}

-Archiving orders on a regular basis improves performance and keeps your workspace free of unnecessary information, so you can focus on current business.
+Archiving orders regularly improves performance and keeps your workspace free of unnecessary information, so you can focus on current business.
 Invoices, shipments, and credit memos can be archived automatically or manually, and can be viewed at any time.

 >[!NOTE]
 >